The Difference Between Certificated And Uncertificated Securities

 Certificated Security

-A certificated security is a security that is represented by a physical certificate representing ownership.
-A transfer agent is responsible for maintaining the records and facilitating the transfer of certificated securities.
+A certificated security is a security that is represented by a physical certificate.
 When you buy a certificated security, you receive a physical paper evidencing your ownership.
-This stock certificate contains important information about the security, including the owner’s name, the number of shares owned, the date that the owner received the security certificate, and any restrictions on transfer.
-The indorsement can be made on the security certificate or on a separate document.
-When a person acquires a security entitlement, they become an entitlement holder with specific rights and ownership implications.
+Certificated shares are represented by physical stock certificates, and the process of issuance and purchase involves the creation and transfer of these certificates.
+This stock certificate contains important information about the security, including the owner’s name, the number of shares owned, the date that the owner received the security certificate and any restrictions on transfer.
 When you sell the stock, you transfer the physical certificate to the buyer.

 Pros of Certificated Securities